voidedqq/voidaesp/README.md

 ### advanced anti-esp plugin for Paper servers

-blocks players from seeing things they shouldnt be able to see
+blocks clients from seeing things they shouldnt be able to see

-built for survival servers that are tired of stashfinders, storage esp, mob esp, freecam abuse and other cringe client shit
+built for survival servers that are tired of stashfinders, storage esp, mob esp, freecam abuse and other client exploits

 ---